gregid/standard-resource/docs/resources/creating-resources.md

 number `24`.
 If you wish to make the ID a number, be sure to _also_ specify it in the resource object as well.
 Otherwise, it will be created as a string.

-In this next example, the ID will be created as the number `24`:
+In this next example, the resource will be created with a numeric ID of `24`:

 ```js
 store.update('resources.books.24', [